spwhitton/consfigurator/doc/introduction.rst

 Root Lisp
 ~~~~~~~~~

-The Lisp process you control directly when you execute deployments.
+The Lisp image you control directly when you execute deployments.
 Typically
 running on your development laptop/workstation (and not as the ``root`` user).

 Property application specification